emilebosch/buckaroo-gem/README.md

 Under the hood it uses, `phantomjs`, `sinatra` and `capybara` to test the functionality end to end.

 #### SSH push reverse proxy

+It uses a SSH reverse tunnel/proxy that you need to set up to check the webhooks.